pratik98/Mailer/README.md

 # Mailer
-send email from the huge list
+send email from the huge list of emails.

 How to Execute
 ==============